Table of Contents

 The nut has an effect on your sound as it connects to the wooden neck of the guitar and resonates through it.
 A worn-out nut can usually create fret buzz issues as well as tuning problems.
 Sometimes even strings slip out!

 With older guitars, it’s always recommended that the nut be replaced if worn out.
 A guitar part this simple can have a large effect on whether you get a good experience or a bad one!

 There is one guitar nut that deserves a mention, and that is the locking design!
 This nut is designed to clamp the strings between 2 pieces of metal.
 It prevents them from moving when tension is increased significantly.

-This is usually the case with Floyd Rose set-ups, where you can alter the string tension.
+This is usually the case with Floyd Rose, or vibrato system set-ups, where you can alter the string tension.
 It prevents the guitar from going out of tune when the system is used.
 The locking nut is a crucial part of the Floyd rose setup.

 Truss Rod Cover